adamgilroy22/retro-reboot/README.md

 ### EPIC 4: Site User Accounts

 - As a site user I want to be able to create an account on the site so that I can save my billing and shipping details and see a history of my purchases on my account. `(MUST HAVE)`
-- As a registered site user I want to be able to add products to a wish list so that I can keep a collection of items I am interested in buying in the future. `(COULD HAVE)`
+- As a registered site user I want to be able to add products to a wish list so that I can keep a collection of items I am interested in buying in the future. `(WONT HAVE)`
 - As a registered user I want to be able to edit the details saved to my account so that I can keep my details up to date. `(SHOULD HAVE)`

 ### EPIC 5: Blog